TatyOko28/TatyOko28/README.md

     </p>

     <p>
-      In my recent work, I contributed to an <strong>e-commerce project</strong> within a team of three developers (one Angular frontend developer, one Java backend developer, and myself as a Full Stack developer).
+      In my recent work, I contributed to an <span class="highlight">e-commerce project</span> within a team of three developers
+      (one Angular frontend developer, one Java backend developer, and myself as a Full Stack developer).
       My responsibilities focused on ensuring high code quality and adherence to best practices.
       Specifically, I was in charge of: